SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

    "Parent folder", "Folder that acts as container for all dynamically generated Distribution-Collections (sccm 2012 only) for computers"
    "Limited Collection", "Collection that acts as container for all dynamically generated Distribution-Collections (sccm 2012 only) for computers"
    "Coll.name rule", "Naming rule for the creation of new dynamically generated Advertisements  for computers.
 You can use the follwing fields as Placeholders : ""{PackageName}"", ""{ProgramName}"",""{AdvertisementType}"",""{OfferType }"" and also all Fields of the ""SMSPackage""-Table in the SCCM   Database.
-Example: ""CMP PackageName ProgramName AdvertisementType OfferType"" "
+Example: ""CMP PackageName ProgramName AdvertisementType OfferType"""
    "Advert.name rule", "Specify an optional folder for the creation of dynamically generated advertisements  for computers."

 ================================================================